 I’m Me, Myself.
-Am also a writer, editor, blogger, speaker, mom and wife.
+Am also a writer, editor, speaker, mom and wife.
 You may call me Nisha Sanjeev.

 I was born in a middle-class family in South India.
 I had a strict Malayali upbringing in a loving home in Secunderabad, erstwhile Andhra Pradesh.
 Thus my first realisation of being tongue-tied came pretty early when I gaped at my Telugu neighbour and babbled.
 I decided, it’s okay not to be bi-lingual!